varunmehta/varunmehta/README.md

 record of shipping scalable systems across adtech media, robotics, fintech, and insurance sectors

 ### 🔭 I’m currently working on ...

-Consolidating all my old articles and blogs in one location
+Consolidating all my old articles and blogs in one [location](https://varunmehta.github.io/).
+Check them out here; https://varunmehta.github.io/

 ### 🌱 I’m currently learning ...
 LeRobot and how it help accelerate robotics with AI